 On September 27, 2016, the Authority entered into a land exchange option agreement with Los Cerritos Wetlands, LLC (the LLC).
 Terms of the agreement call for non-refundable consideration in the amount of \$300,000 to be paid to the Authority for an initial option term of 4 years, with an optional term of 4 years thereafter.
 The agreement provides a right of termination clause in the event the LLC determines to terminate the agreement.
 Upon termination, the agreement calls for the Authority to refund the LLC \$200,000 within the first year of the agreement, or \$100,000 if exercised within second year of the agreement.
-At September 30, 2019, the Authority's unearned revenue amounted to \$0 and recognized no income related to the agreement.

-At September 30, 2019, the Authority and the LLC had not exercised the Land Exchange Agreement option.
+As of September 30, 2020, the Authority and the LLC had exercised the right to extend the term of the Land Exchange Agreement option to September 2, 2024.